Bassamalsaqqa/media-organizer/media-organizer-cli/README.md

 ## Safety

 The CLI never deletes files from the source.
 All operations are copy-only.

-If a destination file already exists and matches (size/hash), it is logged as already-present.
+The CLI is designed to be safe by default:
+- It will only read files and log intended actions unless `--execute` is specified.
+- It will not overwrite existing files at the destination unless you remove the default `--no-overwrite` behavior (not currently possible as it's hardcoded to true).
+- It validates that destination paths do not point to locations outside of the specified `--dest-root`, preventing path traversal attacks.

 ### Options

-- `--plan <path>`: Path to the plan JSON file.
+- `--plan <path>`: **(Required)** Path to the plan JSON file.
-- `--execute`: Execute the plan.
+- `--execute`: **(Required for changes)** Executes the plan, copying files.
+Without this flag, the tool will only perform a dry run.
-- `--dry-run`: Perform a dry run without changing any files.
+- `--dry-run`: Performs a dry run without changing any files.
+This is the default behavior if `--execute` is not specified.
-- `--source-root <dir>`: The root directory for the source paths in the plan.
+- `--source-root <dir>`: **(Required)** The absolute path to the root directory where your source media is located.
-- `--dest-root <dir>`: The root directory for the destination paths in the plan.
+- `--dest-root <dir>`: **(Required)** The absolute path to the root directory where you want the media to be organized.
 - `--concurrency <n>`: Number of concurrent file operations (default: 4).
-- `--verify`: Verify file integrity by re-hashing after copying.
+- `--verify`: Verifies file integrity by re-hashing after copying.
-- `--resume`: Resume a previous execution, skipping already completed files.
+- `--resume`: Resumes a previous execution, skipping already completed files based on the state log.
 - `--duplicates-dir <path>`: Directory to move duplicates to (default: `<destRoot>/duplicates`).
-- `--no-overwrite`: Do not overwrite existing files at the destination (default).
+- `--no-overwrite`: If a file already exists at the destination, it will not be overwritten, even if the contents are different.
+This is on by default.

 ## Path Resolution